hashicorp/nomad/website/source/docs/agent/configuration/index.html.md

 - `enable_debug` `(bool: false)` - Specifies if the debugging HTTP endpoints should be enabled.
 These endpoints can be used with profiling tools to dump diagnostic information about Nomad's internals.
-It is not recommended to leave this enabled in production environments.

 - `enable_syslog` `(bool: false)` - Specifies if the agent should log to syslog.
   This option only works on Unix based systems.